 To utilize the VDP, the disclosure must be timely.
 If the IRS has already launched a criminal or civil examination, it is too late.
 Using the program, the taxpayer who voluntarily discloses incurs a specially reduced penalty available only under the VDP.
 The benefit is that the taxpayer may escape potential criminal charges for tax evasion, and also avoids the potential higher penalties that may be imposed for failing to file the Report of Foreign Bank and Financial Accounts (FBAR), Statement of Specified Foreign Financial Assets (Form 8938), and other information returns.
 Our voluntary disclosure lawyers can advise Los Angeles clients and others on whether this option may be right for them.

-The IRS also announced a “streamlined” program last year for U.S. taxpayers residing in the U.S. and abroad who have not complied with U.S. reporting obligations.
+In 2014, the IRS announced a “streamlined” program for U.S. taxpayers residing in the U.S. and abroad who have not complied with U.S. reporting obligations.
 The Streamlined Foreign Offshore Procedures and Streamlined Domestic Offshore Procedures are available to taxpayers whose failures were non-willful.
 Applying for the streamlined program can be risky, though, as an applicant that the IRS excludes from the streamlined program is also forbidden from participating in the VDP.

 Both the streamlined program and the VDP represent what are known as “noisy disclosures,” meaning the taxpayer openly and explicitly approaches the IRS and notifies the agency of the deficiency issue.
 Another option is what is called a “quiet disclosure,” whereby a taxpayer simply files the delinquent reports (such as FBAR or Form 8938) along with amended or original tax returns for the appropriate years and payment for the taxes owed.
 A voluntary disclosure attorney at our Los Angeles firm can explain this option further to you.
 The “quiet disclosure” hopes that the IRS simply accepts the submissions with no further action, thereby avoiding the imposition of penalties.
 The downside is that the IRS could instead choose to audit the taxpayer’s tax returns, and may use the information provided in the amended returns in a subsequent criminal investigation of the taxpayer.